architecture-decomposition-framework/adf-documentation-template/template/architecture-documentation-en.md

 # Architecture documentation template <!-- omit in toc -->

-This is **version 1.1.1** of the ADF documentation template, created by Dominik Rost and Johannes Schneider.
+This is **version 1.1.1 UNDER DEVELOPMENT** of the ADF documentation template, created by Dominik Rost and Johannes Schneider.
 The template is distributed under a [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license](https://creativecommons.org/licenses/by-sa/4.0/).

 In each section of this template there are hints what we usually describe there.
 We remove these hints after we have filled in the sections - or we comment them out using HTML comments `<!--` (comment start) and `-->` (comment end).